 - School of Communication and Culture Advisory Council

-- School of Education & Technology Advisory Council
+- School of Education and Technology Advisory Council

 - School of Environment and Sustainability Advisory Council

 - School of Leadership Advisory Council

 - School of Tourism and Hospitality Management Advisory Council